How to Fix Missing Media and Corrupt Files in Family Tree Maker?

 2. Press Enter to run the command DISM /Online /Cleanup-Image /CheckHealth.

 3. The results will tell you if any corrupted files were found.
-“No component store corruption found” says the message, indicating that the Windows image is in good working order.
+“No component store corruption found,” says the message, indicating that the Windows image is in good working order.
 Proceed to the next step if the corrupted/missing file is found.

 Step 2- ScanHealth Command:-